-The New Frontiers of Cybersecurity is a five-part thought-leadership series investigating the big picture problems and potential solutions within the cybersecurity industry.
+The New Frontiers of Cybersecurity is a three-part thought-leadership series investigating the big picture problems and potential solutions within the cybersecurity industry.
 In the first post, we explored the reasons malicious actors have been able to dramatically enhance their ability to execute and profit from attacks.
 For our second installment, we’ll look into what’s behind this attack surface explosion.

 From Millions to Many Billions of Physical Systems

 In the dawn of cybersecurity, when the Internet was becoming popular in the early 1990s, the primary attack targets were large monolithic servers.
 These servers were located on premises or in dedicated data centers and were connected to the big pipes of the early Internet.
 Every large company that could be a target had servers, but there were less than a few hundred of these servers.
 Attackers back then had to use dial-up modems and relatively sparse connectivity options.
 For any attacker who wanted more power, gaining control of a server was the goal.
 A few servers spewing denial of service (DoS) traffic could block access to competitors, send out spam emails, or be used as a base to launch other types of attacks.
 In these scenarios, cybersecurity was relatively easier because there were fewer servers to protect and monitor, with fewer access capabilities.